-SLKF is successful due to several additional factors.
-SLKF seeks to provide opportunities for ALL students through the use of various methodologies, programs, activities, interventions, and assessments.
+St. Louis King of France Catholic School is successful due to several additional factors.
+SLKF seeks to provide opportunities for ALL students through the use of various methodologies, programs, activities, interventions and assessments.

 Teachers utilize the most current and effective trends in teaching strategies.
 Due to the increasing diversity of students in the classroom today, the shift in education has moved from how teachers should teach to how students can learn.
 The trend in recent years is toward heterogeneous grouping of students with a curriculum including activities that promote learning through the multiple intelligences approach.

-Each school year, sixth grade students attend the Space Camp in Huntsville, Alabama, and the seventh grade students visit Washington, D.C.
+Each school year, sixth grade students attend the Space Camp in Huntsville, Alabama, and the seventh grade students choose a location for their annual trip.
 These trips are intended to peak students’ interest in science, history and political science.
-Students and parents organize bake sales to help defray the cost of travel expenses.
 In the fall of 2008, SLKF was one of several Archdiocesan Catholic schools connected to the Weather Bug.
 As a result, viewers of Channel 4-WWL TV can hear about weather conditions from the SLKF Weather Bug location.
 Students and teachers continue to demonstrate their innovative and creative skills through such activities.